 Since this scanner can easily fit on your hands, you can scan almost anything with it.

 Of course this scanner would not appeal to all.
 This isn’t your typical document scanner.
-However, due to its portability and its ability to be used as a wand scanner, we find this to be one of the best flatbed scanners in 2019.
+However, due to its portability and its ability to be used as a wand scanner, we find this to be one of the best flatbed scanners.

 Also Read: Best Wand Scanners